 I suspect the more basic contributor was ideological.
 Ideology as I use the word here refers not to liberal or conservation economic theories, but rather to commonly held but ultimately limited and limiting beliefs.
 We appropriately ask how the best of economic and political minds—and all of us—could have been blind to what was in hindsight a situation that was as unstable as a house-of-cards.
 Neither self-interest nor simple ignorance ultimately explains why events unfolded as they did.

 Just what did the experts miss?
 Certainly they missed how deregulation had created perverse incentives that changed how bankers behaved.
 Had experts viewed the industry even with the most rudimentary of systemic thinking, they would have been alerted to the potential for destabilization and crisis.
 Back when banks were self-contained entities, bankers were conservative folk.
 But when regulations changed so that mortgage banks could sell loans to investors, the incentive situation changed too.
 The financial meltdown was commonly attributed to bankers taking unwise risks.
-But in most cases, the loans really weren’t risks—for the bankers.
+But in most cases, the online loans canada really weren’t risks—for the bankers.
 Because bankers resold the loans relatively quickly, they would profit whether the loan ultimately failed or not.
 With the financial collapse, individual mortgage holders and investors suffered miserably.
 Bankers, for the most part, escaped unscathed.
 Some profited enormously.

 But the blindness ultimately reached further.
 Economists—and most everyone else—were in denial about the fact that housing prices could go down as well as up (an occurrence that any look at history suggests not only happens, but is inevitable given enough time).
 All it would have taken to produce the cascade of events that we observed was for housing prices to do down 10 percent.
 Prices eventually went down nationally an average over 30 percent.